-This followed Biden’s move to release 50 million barrels of oil from the country’s SPR, the largest petroleum stockpile in the world used for emergencies, which later led to a coordinated effort with other major energy-consuming nations, including China, India, Japan, South Korea, and the UK.
+This followed Biden’s move to release 50 million barrels of oil from the country’s SPR, the largest petroleum stockpile in the world used for emergencies, which later led to a coordinated effort with other major energy-consuming nations, including China, India, Japan, South Korea and the UK.

 On Thursday, the US Energy Department announced the sale of 18 million barrels of strategic crude oil reserves to six companies, including Exxon Mobil and a Valero Energy affiliate.

-US crude inventories rise, lending upward price support
+-US crude inventories rise, lending upward price support

-Although gains were capped more when the world’s second-largest oil consumer China stepped up COVID-19 mitigation measures from a rise in daily cases, a more-than-expected decline in the US crude oil inventories provided upward support for the prices.
+Although gains were capped more when the world’s second-largest oil consumer China stepped up COVID-19 mitigation measures from a rise in daily cases, a more-than-expected decline in the US crude oil inventories provided an upward support for the prices.

 China’s National Health Commission reported 4,636 deaths from coronavirus on Thursday, including 190 new infections and 124 cases of domestic transmission, pushing the country’s overall infection total to 104,379.